Kangaroo Island netball star Georgie Horjus was named MVP of the Grand Final in her 17/U team's victory National Netball Championships in Brisbane.

 She is one of 36 of Australia's most up and coming netballers were selected in the 17/U squad and will attend National Squad Camps at Netball Australia's Centre of Excellence in Canberra over the next few months.

-Proud grandparents Vic and Jill Lodge and mum Andrea travelled up to Brisbane to watch her play.
+Proud grandparents Vic and Jill Lodge and mum Andrea and dad Robert travelled up to Brisbane to watch her play.

 The annual tournament provides an opportunity for Australia's best young netballers to represent their respective state or territory, while giving them exposure to talent scouts.